NSF I-Corps

 Applications are accepted on a rolling basis.
 After submitting an application, a member of our team will contact you within one week to meet with you to discuss your application, the program format and expectations, and your team’s suitability for the program.
 If accepted, your team will be placed in the next available cohort.

-*All class sessions this cohort will be held in-person on NC State’s campus.
+*All class sessions this cohort will be held virtually via Zoom.

 FAQ

 I am interested I participating, but do not yet have a 3-person team.
-Can you help?
+Can we still apply?

 The technology I am interested in was not funded by the NSF.
 Can I still participate?